 - Scan string character by character and keep checking the index .

-- If character in a index is in lower case, then subtract 32 to convert it in upper case, else add 32 to convert it in upper case
+- If character in a index is in lower case, then subtract 32 to convert it in upper case, else add 32 to convert it in lower case

 - Print the final string.

 Note: This program can alternatively be done using C++ inbuilt functions – Character.toLowerCase(char) and Character.toUpperCase(char).